awslabs/mlspace/frontend/docs/admin-guide/install.md

 ```

 8. Click the next button and then select the checkbox next to the name of the policy you created in step 4 above.
 9. After selecting the checkbox for the policy, click next and enter a name for the role.
-You can name the role whatever you'd like.
+The name should begin with "MLSpace" (Ex: MLSpaceNotebookRole).
 Optionally add a description and tags, and then click "Create role".
 10. Once the role has been created, record the role ARN as we'll need to use it later.

 #### App Role